suhahagit/DOLO/README.md

 # DOLO - Fullstack react-native application

-DOLO is an application that was made by using `expo-cli`, it helps users dress-up according to the weather by using the `open-weather-map` external API each interaction is saved in a different screen - history screen, users can like interactions and also view them in a different screen - favotites the user can delete interactions (in history/favotites)
+DOLO is an application that was made by using `expo-cli`, it helps users dress-up according to the weather by using the `open-weather-map` external API,

+each interaction is saved in a different screen - history screen, users can like interactions and also view them in a different screen - favotites the user can delete interactions (in history/favotites)